PostHog/posthog.com/contents/docs/apps/snowflake-export.md

 This is useful when you want to run custom SQL queries on your data in PostHog using Snowflake's high-performance infrastructure.

 This app utilizes a Snowflake [external stage](https://docs.snowflake.com/en/sql-reference/sql/create-stage.html) to stage events in object storage - Amazon S3 or Google Cloud Storage.
-Staged events (stored in object storage as files containing event batches) are then copied into the final destination – your Snowflake table – once an hour.
+Staged events (stored in object storage as files containing event batches) are then copied into the final destination – your Snowflake table – once every 10 minutes by default.

 ### Install

 #### PostHog Cloud

-PostHog Cloud users can find the app [here in their dashboard](https://app.posthog.com/project/apps?name=Snowflake).
+PostHog Cloud users can find the app [here on the apps page](https://app.posthog.com/project/apps?name=Snowflake).

 Before you can enable the app, you will need to [configure it](#configure) by clicking on the settings icon.
-Once the app has been configured, you can enable it by flipping the toggle and it will start exporting newly ingested events to S3.
+Once the app has been configured, you can enable it by flipping the toggle and it will start exporting newly ingested events to Snowflake.

 #### PostHog Self-hosted

-> The S3 Export Plugin requires a PostHog instance running [version 1.24.0](https://posthog.com/blog/the-posthog-array-1-24-0) or later.
+> The Snowflake Export app requires a PostHog instance running [version 1.24.0](https://posthog.com/blog/the-posthog-array-1-24-0) or later.
 > Not running 1.24.0?
 Find out [how to update](https://posthog.com/docs/self-host/configure/upgrading-posthog)!

 1. Log in to your PostHog instance
 2. Click 'Apps' on the left-hand navigation
-3. Search for 'S3'
+3. Search for 'Snowflake'
-4. Select the 'S3 Export Plugin' and press 'Install'
+4. Select the 'Snowflake Export' app and press 'Install'
-5. [Configure the app](#configure) by entering your AWS credentials and S3 bucket details
+5. [Configure the app](#configure) by entering both your AWS & Snowflake credentials
-6. Enable the app and Watch events roll into S3!
+6. Enable the app and watch events roll into Snowflake!

 ### Configure